 \section{Conclusions}

-In this paper we presented a new concept of interval rearrangement ensemble (IRE), which is a generalization of the classical construction of an interval exchange transformation (IET).
-In general, an IRE is not a dynamical system, but it can be made into an interval exchange by gluing its intervals into a tree, with several degrees of freedom in choice of its parameters.
+In the present paper, we introduced the new concept of an interval rearrangement ensemble (IRE), which is a generalization of the classical construction of an interval exchange transformation (IET).
+Unlike the latter one, an IRE is not, generally speaking, a dynamical system, although it can be transformed into one by gluing its intervals into a tree, with several degrees of freedom in choice of its parameters.

-Our construction is very natural and was overlooked by previous researchers maybe because they restricted their attention to the special case of single-interval IETs.
-It was almost carried out by Veech in~\cite{Veech82} when working with the vertical sides of `zippered rectangles' but not recognized as a dual configuration to the IET on horizontal sides.
+Our construction is very natural and was overlooked by other researches maybe because of they restricted themselves to studying single-segment IETs.
+It was almost realized by Veech in~\cite{Veech82} in investigating vertical sides of ``zippered rectangles'', however their configuration was not recognized as dual to the initial IET on horizontal sides.

-A Rauzy-Veech kind of induction can be applied to IREs (and renormalization can be defined based of this induction).
+An induction of Rauzy\,--\,Veech type can be applied to IREs (and a renormalization can be defined based of this induction).
 Elementary induction steps on schemes (which is our term for the discrete components of IREs) are conjugate with inverse steps by a simple involution that defines the duality between schemes.
-The natural extension of an IRE can be seen as a pair of IREs with the schemes dual to each other, and the elementary steps of induction on natural extensions are also time-reversible and conjugate to their reverse by an involution that simply flips the pair.
+A natural extension of an IRE can be seen as a pair of IREs with mutually dual schemes, and elementary induction steps on natural extensions are invertible as well and conjugate to inverse steps by an involution that simply swaps the elements of such a pair.

 For a given natural extension of an IRE, when we take a set of parallel rectangles with sizes determined by the lengths of intervals in the mutually dual IREs forming this natural extension, glue each of these IREs into a tree and then glue the sides of the rectangles acoordingly, we obtain a flat translation surface with a certain number of singular points.
 On this surface, two transversal flows of constant directions are determined.
 Each of these flows is parallel to one of the two trees glued up from the sides of the rectangles and produces a Poincare section on the second tree.
 This Poincare section is nothing else but the dynamical system the corresponding IRE was glued into---an interval exchange on a tree.

 In the special case of a rotational IRE (i.e., a multi-segment IET, which is a first return map for an irrational circle rotation onto a finite union of arcs), the dual IRE is rotational as well, and any corresponding translation surface has genus~$1,$ i.e., it is a torus without singular points.